Skip to content

 4. What has your recent trajectory been?
 Are things improving, declining, or stagnant?
 The derivative matters as much as the current position.

-Phase 2: Desired — Precise Targeting
+Phase 2: Desired — Your Targets Get Specific

 Edwin Locke and Gary Latham's goal-setting theory, validated across more than 1,000 studies over four decades, established several findings that are now considered settled science: